eraser-dev/eraser/docs/QUICKSTART.md

     eraser-system        eraser-kind-worker2                          0/1     Completed   0          22s
     ```

     The `imagelist` custom resource status field will contain the status of the last job.
+The success and failure counts indicate the number of nodes the Eraser agent was run on.

     ```bash
     $ kubectl describe ImageList imagelist
     ...
     Status:
       Failed:     0
       Success:    3
       Timestamp:  2022-02-25T23:41:55Z
     ...
     ```